MileHacker Logo

 • Greeting Customs: A handshake is a common greeting for introductions.
 Eye contact is generally expected.
 "Hello," "Hi," and "How's it going?" are common greetings.
 Kansans, known for "Midwestern hospitality," often initiate friendly conversation.

 • Appropriate Attire: Kansas is generally casual.
 Jeans and comfortable clothing are acceptable in most settings.
-For upscale restaurants or specific cultural performances, business casual attire might be preferred.
-Modesty in dress is appreciated at places of worship.
+For upscale restaurants or particular cultural performances, business casual attire might be preferred.
+Modesty in dress is appreciated in religious sites.

-• Photography: Photography is generally permitted in public spaces and most attractions.
+• Photography: Photography is typically permitted in open areas spaces and most attractions.
 Being respectful of private property and individual privacy is advised.
-Request permission before taking up-close-up photos of people.
+Ask for permission before taking close-up photos of people.
 Some cultural institutions could prohibit flash photography.

 Sensitive Topics & General Courtesy